louiscenter/your-first-choo-app/README.md

 Underneath our initialization of `state.animals`, we're calling `emitter.on()`.
 This function takes two arguments:

-- The name of the "event" you're listening for (specified as a string.
-We chose `add`, but this can be whatever we like.)
+- The name of the "event" to listen for (specified as a string.
+We chose `addAnimal`, but this can be anything we like.)
 - A function that will run when the event is triggered

 Inside the function, we're creating a new lion object, and pushing it into our `state.animals` array.
 At this point, our state has now been modified, but we then need to tell `choo` to re-render our templates to reflect these changes.